pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/final_phase.rst

 Final Tracker Bugs
 ^^^^^^^^^^^^^^^^^^

-A bug is considered an final tracker bug if one of the following criterias is met:
+A bug is considered a final tracker bug if one of the following criterias is met:

 #.
 If a package in the urgent package list of alpha, beta or final has a bug that can not be fixed with a future update or has a severity_ rating of high or urgent.
 #.
 Bugs that are a blocks the testing and test process.
 (Bugs related to untestable products)